andrewallen/tfe-survey/survey-content.md

 - Difficult
 - Very difficult

-Optional: What, if anything, do you find confusing or challenging about the schedule?
+Optional: What, if anything, do you find confusing or challenging about the timetable?
 Share specific feedback to help us improve the timetable's structure and presentation.

 ## Class Preferences (1/3) — Enjoyment: Old vs New